She was drowning in paperwork and overwhelm.

 How?
 Planning and prepping.
 Just like with your lesson plans.
 Know your goal and work backward, allowing extra time pockets for the unexpected to happen (as you know it will).
 The first time, it will not be perfect.
 The 10th time it will still be a struggle.
 But once you get a routine that works for you and doesn’t impact your job duties – you will be amazed at how high your job satisfaction soars.

 What tips can you share with other teachers that helps you from drowning in paperwork all year long?
-Share them in a comment at Organized Classroom now!
+Share them in a comment below!